• Recipes

 1. Cook the orzo in salted water according to package directions.
 Then drain and rinse with cool water.

-2. While the pasta is cooking, prepare the broccoli rice.
+2. While the pasta cooks, prepare the broccoli rice.
 Pulse florets in a food processor until "riced."
 While the pasta is draining in a colander, use the empty pasta pot to briefly heat the broccoli rice.
 Season with salt.
 Set aside to cool.

 3. Blend the dressing.

-4. Finally, assemble the salad by stirring together the orzo, broccoli, vegetables and dressing.
+4. Finally, assemble the salad by tossing together the orzo, broccoli, vegetables, olives, and dressing.

 orzo salad ingredients in a large bowl before mixing together.